 - Metadata available

 When it comes to core competency and institutional knowledge, metadata is one of the most contested subjects when it comes to implementing a Digital Asset Management solution.
-Who will create the metadata and where will it comes from?
-If you want to know something about your assest, that is the purpose of metadata.
+Who will create the metadata and where will it come from?
+If you want to know something about your asset, that is the purpose of metadata.
 If you want to know about the asset’s content, that is metadata.
 If you want to find assets again (not visually), you search the values within the metadata fields that exist (even if you have a Google-like search).
 All to often, it is left to the last person standing around to work on the metadata because few professionals actually want to describe the assets in detail that is needed.
 Not everyone has the background, subject knowledge nor institutional knowledge needed to apply the required metadata to assets with any particular consistency in order to make those assets searchable.
-Finding something you did not necessarily work on is end goal.
+Finding something you did not necessarily work on is the end goal.
 A DAM is only as good as its metadata.
 Without metadata, a DAM is just another digital dumping ground.
 Metadata is in part what makes assets valuable and make the asset ROI go up by finding it again, then reusing or re-purposing the asset repeatedly.
 The more metadata fields you have, the longer it will take to fill them in and the longer the upload process.
-The less fields of metadata, the less information you have about your asset.
+The fewer fields of metadata, the less information you have about your asset.
 What matters is having a manageable number of metadata fields for the information you need for each asset.
 No metadata means less time uploading, but no searchability either.

 - Applying/Embedding Metadata to Assets

 How do you apply metadata to the asset(s) in the DAM?
 Yes, applying metadata is part of the upload process whether metadata is: